itsdalmo/reporttoolDT/README.md

 #### 1. Install R

 1. Install the latest version of R (&gt;= 3.2.5) from [CRAN](https://cran.r-project.org/).
 2. Next, install Rtools (required for .xlsx files).
 You can find it on [CRAN](https://cran.r-project.org/bin/windows/Rtools/).
+Make sure you check "edit path" when installing.
 3. Optional: Get the Rstudio (desktop) IDE from their [webpage](https://www.rstudio.com/products/rstudio/download/).

 #### 2. Install LaTeX